fbpx

 Matt Griffin

 Matthew teaches in our After School Folk Ensembles.
 He is a Saratoga Springs graduate who has studied at The Berklee School of Music, & played with the Saratoga Springs High School Jazz Band.
 After touring extensively with Let’s Be Leonard, he is a go-to bassist, percussionist and guitarist for Capital Region bands.
-You can catch him live with Blue Ranger or at Caffe Lena as Kitchen Manager.
+You can catch him live with the Millstone Rounders, and as the band director for The Rolling Pebbles.
+Matt is also taking the helm as School of Music Director Jan 1, 2025

 Online instructors featuring